#235 – Conjugate vs Concurrent Training: Demystifying Modern Westside Training

 Conjugate training on the other hand involves training one specific skills or attribute at a time, with the aim of tying each individual attribute together for a performance event at the end of a block of training.
 Interestingly, the word conjugate comes from the Latin words con-, a prefix meaning with, and iugum, a noun meaning yoke or chain; in other words, to chain together.
 Block training is a form of conjugate training in which a lifter begins with high volume, high rep programming, possibly with accessory lifts and conditioning, and transitions through phases which gradually taper the work toward the specific demands of the strength meet — single rep max attempts performed entirely in the anaerobic ATP energy system.

 The Soviet coaches recognized that exposing children to a wide variety of sports and physical activities — soccer, gymnastics, swimming, etc — developed broad, general athletic skills which translated well to other sports and activities as the children aged and became more focused and specialized.
 Training these various skills at the same time, or concurrently, was an important aspect of the early development of any athlete in the Soviet system.
-For the Russians, only at more advanced stages of training should an athlete hone in very specifically on a single sport, training singular skills on at a time in a conjugate method.
+For the Russians, only at more advanced stages of training should an athlete focus very specifically on a single sport, training singular skills one at a time in a conjugate method.